Bipolar Disorder in Teens

 Bipolar disorder can be hard to spot.
 That’s because it may look like other health problems, such as depression.
 A teen must have both depressive and manic symptoms to a varying degree to be diagnosed with bipolar disorder.

 A mental health provider will ask about your teen’s health history and symptoms.
-He or she will also do a mental health evaluation before making a diagnosis.
+They will also do a mental health evaluation before making a diagnosis.

 How is bipolar disorder treated in a teen?

-Treatment can often help a teen with bipolar disorder get better.
+Treatment can often help a teen with bipolar disorder improve.
 But it will take time.
 Treatment may include one or more of the following: